twinfoundation/identity/packages/identity-models/docs/reference/interfaces/IIdentityProfileListRequest.md

-# Interface: IIdentityListRequest
+# Interface: IIdentityProfileListRequest

-Request to get a list of identities by role.
+Request to get a list of identities.

 ## Properties